 Teaching with AI is Teaching AI

 This session explores the dual nature of AI in the classroom: as a powerful tool for educators and as a subject students must learn to navigate critically.
-Jason will cover both the beneficial and negative aspects of AI use in education to give participants a well-rounded perspective.
+The participants will have the room to reflect on creative thinking as an integral part of the teaching process that's irreplaceable by AI.

 A key focus is the importance of 1:1, human-centered learning.
 While AI can automate many tasks, the personalized, human-to-human connection remains the most vital component of effective learning.
 The session focuses on how AI can free up educators to spend more time on individual interactions—rather than replacing them.